Mattias Tesfaye

-Mattias Tesfaye (born 31 March 1981 in Aarhus) is a Danish politician serving as Minister for Education and Children since 2022.
+Mattias Tesfaye (born 31 March 1981) is a Danish politician serving as Minister for Education and Children since 2022.
 He was previously Minister for Justice from February to December 2022 and Minister for Immigration and Integration from 2019 to 2022, and has been member of the Folketing since the 2015 Danish general election as a member of the Social Democrats.

 Background

-He was born in Aarhus in 1981 to Tesfaye Momo (an Ethiopian refugee) and Jytte Svensson, and is currently married to Signe Hagel Andersen.
+He was born in Aarhus in 1981 to Tesfaye mammo (an Ethiopian refugee) and Jytte Svensson, and is currently married to Signe Hagel Andersen.
 The couple has two children.

 Political career

 Before he joined the Social Democrats in 2015 Tesfaye was a prominent member and former vice chairman of the Socialist People's Party.
 He has also previously been a member of both the Red–Green Alliance and the now defunct Communist Party of Denmark/Marxist–Leninists.
 He was elected member of Folketinget for the Social Democrats in 2015.

 Tesfayer was appointed Minister for Immigration and Integration in the Frederiksen Cabinet on 27 June 2019.
-Under his leadership, Denmark’s government approached countries both in and outside the European Union about a potential asylum deal, including Tunisia and Ethiopia.
+Under his leadership, Denmark's government approached countries both in and outside the European Union about a potential asylum deal, including Tunisia and Ethiopia.
 Denmark also signed a diplomatic agreement with Rwanda on asylum and political matters.

+After Nick Hækkerup stepped down as Minister of Justice on May 2, 2022, Tesfaye was appointed to the position.
+Since December 2022, he has been Minister of Children and Education.

 Political positions

-On the right for asylum, Tesfaye has a very restrictive position, setting the goal of having "no asylum seekers any more at all".
-The Social Democrats in Denmark push for stricter immigration laws, and the party talks about certain neighbourhoods as "ghettos" based on set jobless quotas, above-average criminality, lower-than-average levels of education and income, and the presence of people with non-Western backgrounds.
+On asylum rights, Tesfaye has a very restrictive position, setting the goal of Denmark having "no asylum seekers any more at all".
+Tesfaye has also stated that a large portion of Islam is represented by radical Islamists, and that Muslims have to adapt to Danish values.